Chest Pain: A Merck Manual of Patient Symptoms podcast

 For adults with acute chest pain, immediate life threats must be ruled out.
 Most patients should initially have pulse oximetry, ECG, and chest x-ray.
 If symptoms suggest an acute coronary syndrome or if no other cause is clear (particularly in at-risk patients), troponin levels are measured.
 If a PE is considered possible, D-dimer testing is done.
 Expeditious evaluation is essential because if MI or other acute coronary syndrome is present, the patient should be considered for urgent heart catheterization (when available).

 Some abnormal findings on these tests confirm a diagnosis (eg, acute MI, pneumothorax, pneumonia).
 Other abnormalities suggest a diagnosis or at least the need to pursue further investigation (eg, abnormal aortic contour suggests need for testing for thoracic aortic dissection).
 Thus, if these initial test results are normal, thoracic aortic dissection, tension pneumothorax, and esophageal rupture are highly unlikely.
 However, in acute coronary syndromes, ECG may not change for several hours or sometimes not at all, and in PE, oxygenation may be normal.
-Thus, other studies may need to be obtained based on findings from the history and physical examination (see see Some Causes of Chest Pain).
+Thus, other studies may need to be obtained based on findings from the history and physical examination (see Table 1: Some Causes of Chest Pain).

 Because a single normal set of cardiac markers does not rule out a cardiac cause, patients whose symptoms suggest an acute coronary syndrome should have serial measurement of the cardiac marker troponin and ECGs at least 6 h apart.
 Some clinicians follow these tests (acutely or within several days) with a stress ECG or a stress imaging test.
 Drug treatment is begun while awaiting results from the 2nd troponin level unless there is a clear contraindication.
 A diagnostic trial of sublingual nitroglycerin or an oral liquid antacid does not adequately differentiate myocardial ischemia from gastroesophageal reflux disease or gastritis.
 Either drug may relieve symptoms of either disorder.
 Troponin will be elevated in all acute coronary syndromes causing cardiac injury and often in other disorders that damage the myocardium (eg, myocarditis, pericarditis, aortic dissection involving coronary artery flow, PE, heart failure, severe sepsis).
 CPK may be elevated from damage to any muscle tissue, but CPK-MB elevation is specific to damage to the myocardium.
 However, troponin is now the standard marker of cardiac muscle injury.
 ST-segment abnormality on the ECG may be nonspecific or due to antecedent disorders, so comparison with previous ECGs is important.